 In terms of delivery, Salesforce operates a full cloud platform that provides flexibility for customer data.
 Full cloud functionality is important in today’s business world, as it’s much easier to scale and utilize from the field than conventional models.
 It’s not surprising that scalability is high on the list of what satisfied customers mention when they talk about Salesforce utilization.

 Salesforce also promotes an open architecture for its products.
-The company contends that this design and build will help clients to implement the CRM product more easily, without a lot of training and complex learning involved in integrating Salesforce into an existing business IT system.
+Sara Angeles at Business News Daily writes that “One of the biggest benefits of using Salesforce is that it offers nearly endless possibilities for expanding its core functionalities… This is done using extensive third-party integrations via the Salesforce AppExchange.”
+The company contends that this design and build will help clients to implement the CRM product more easily, without the need for extensive training involved in integrating Salesforce into an existing IT system.
 Salesforce users also point to the compatibility that the system has with Gmail and various Microsoft products.
 All of the compatibility built into Salesforce helps companies to aggregate data across multiple platforms, and to implement a brand new CRM product along with a variety of “legacy” software systems that may be a bit older.

 In terms of pricing, Salesforce offers a pay as you go model that can be helpful for companies wishing to only purchase what they need out of customer relationship management software.
 Part of selecting the right CRM systems has to do with evaluating various “bells and whistles” and deciding which functionality is key, which is why a pay as you go model might appeal, not only to SMBs, but to many other types of customers as well.